hku-mars/joint-lidar-camera-calib/README.md

 If an initial guess of the extrinsic parameters is unavailable, users can recover them using hand-eye-calibration.
 Sample code (src/hand_eye_calib.cpp) and pose files (sample_data/hand_eye_calib) are provided.

 ### 4.3 Initialization
 As shown in the calibration pipeline, the initilization stage conducts camera self-calibration and LiDAR pose estimation.
+#### 4.3.1 Camera Self-Calibration
-For camera self-calibration, we use the open-source software [COLMAP](https://github.com/colmap/colmap), and we will provide a video detailing how to use it.
-For LiDAR pose estimation, we will upload the codes in the following weeks.
+We use the open-source software [COLMAP](https://github.com/colmap/colmap), and we will provide a video detailing how to use it.
+#### 4.3.2 LiDAR Pose Estimation
+We will upload the codes soon.

 ### 4.4 Joint Calibration